On Saturday, July 28th, 2018, in an alternate dimension similar to Earth, Oz Chen died when a truck rear-ended him on the 101 freeway.

 “It was too soon.”

 There’s only one thing that can make it better –

 Tell your family and friends how you feel in case you die.

 At first, this exercise felt not only morbid, but also selfish.

-I’m assuming people will mourn my death and feel lost after.
+I’m assuming people will mourn my death.

 I wish he left something behind for me.
 Some words of reassurance1.

 So on the off chance that I do die unexpectedly, I want my loved ones to find solace in my words.